lucafrance/matita/docs/documentation.md

 ## Get started

-You need to create an object for the application you need.
+You start by creating an object for the application you need.

 Unlike starting Microsoft Office normally, all application objects are by default invisible.
 I recommend making the application visible as long as you are developing.